Driver License Compact

 The Driver License Compact is an agreement between states in the United States of America.
-The compact is used to exchange data between motorist's home state and a state where the motorist incurred a vehicular violation.
+The compact is used to exchange data between a motorist's home state and a state where the motorist incurred a vehicular violation.
 Not all states are members, and states respond to the data differently.

 Overview

 The Driver License Compact, a framework setting out the basis of a series of laws within adopting states in the United States (as well as similar reciprocal agreements in adopting provinces of Canada), gives states a simple standard for reporting, tracking, and punishing traffic violations occurring outside of their state, without requiring individual treaties between every pair of states.
-Convictions and dispositions of driving violations are reported to a licensee's home state, which may assess its own administrative actions for the violations.
+Convictions and dispositions of driving violations are reported to a licensee's home state, which may take its own administrative actions.
 Pre-conviction reports may also be made for serious crimes.
-Out-of-state suspensions, revocations, or blocked renewals must also be honored by every state within the Compact.
-A final provision ensures that no one can hold a license in two states by requiring the surrender of the old.
+Out-of-state suspensions, revocations, or blocked renewals must also be honored by every state within the compact.
+A final provision ensures that no one can hold a license in two states by requiring the surrender of the old license.

 History

 The Driver License Compact came into existence with Nevada becoming the first member in 1960.
-Organizations in the Western States such as governors came together to cooperate on traffic safety.
+Organizations in the Western States, including governors, came together to collaborate on traffic safety.
 Under the Beamer Resolution ("Interstate Compacts for Highway Safety Resolution"), Public Law 85-684, enacted on August 20, 1958, 72 Stat.
-635 (named for Rep. John V. Beamer, R-Indiana), states were automatically given permission to form compacts in the areas of traffic safety.
-Originally, the Driver License Compact dealt with dangerous driving violations such as drunk driving, reckless driving, commission of a felony involving a motor vehicle and others.
+635 (named for Rep. John V. Beamer, R-Indiana), states were automatically permitted to form compacts in the areas of traffic safety.
+Originally, the Driver's License Compact dealt with dangerous driving violations such as drunk driving, reckless driving, the commission of a felony involving a motor vehicle, and others.
 Later on, minor violations were included as well.
-23 states joined during the 1960's, and the 1986-87 period saw 10 more states join; the rest trickled in until Pennsylvania became the last to join in 1996.
+23 states joined during the 1960s, and the 1986-87 period saw 10 more states join; the rest trickled in until Pennsylvania became the last to join in 1996.

-The Driver License Compact is no longer being pushed by the American Association of Motor Vehicle Administrators (AAMVA) as it is being superseded by the Driver License Agreement (DLA), which also replaces the Non-Resident Violator Compact.
+The Driver License Compact is no longer being pushed by the American Association of Motor Vehicle Administrators (AAMVA), as it has been superseded by the Driver License Agreement (DLA), which also replaces the Non-Resident Violator Compact.
 However, as of 2011, there were only three member states to the DLA: Arkansas, Connecticut, and Massachusetts.